 Ginger beer is already spicy but I added fresh cinnamon sticks for an extra festive touch and more flavor.
 Fresh cranberries, apple slices, and apple juice round out this easy drink.
 This also gave me an excuse to use the cute new bar tools I found on clearance at Target.
 It never fails that I go in there for one thing and come out with 100!
 I hope you will try this drink out and maybe put your own spin on it for the holidays.
 With just one week until Thanksgiving, I am in overdrive right now and tossing one back early.

 Let me know below if you plan to try these cranberry apple spice mules for Thanksgiving.
+And check out all the cocktails recipes you could need here.
 Thanks for reading!

 In collaboration with Degustabox.
 As always, all opinions are my own.